-We mention that an alternative way of dealing with the problem of premature suspension of execution (i.e., abort) is to restrict attention to single-output functionalities; that is, functionalities in which only one party is supposed to obtain an output.
-The definition of secure computation of such functionalities can be identical to the Definition 7.1, with the exception that no restriction is made on the set of dishonest parties (and in particular one may consider a single dishonest party in case of two-party protocols).
+We mention that an alternative way of dealing with the problem of premature suspension of execution (i.e., abort) is to restrict our attention to single-output functionalities; that is, functionalities in which only one party is supposed to obtain an output.
+The definition of secure computation of such functionalities can be made identical to Definition 7.1, with the exception that no restriction is made on the set of dishonest parties (and in particular one may consider a single dishonest party in the case of two-party protocols).
 For further details, see [68, Sec.
 7.2.3].